external-mirrors/buffybox/unl0kr/README.md

 # Status

-We are en route to v1 which aims at providing a useable, visually pleasant application including [osk-sdl]'s most essential features.
-For details about the current status, see the [v1 milestone].
-You may also browse the full list of [open issues] to get an idea of what's planned beyond v1.
+While we continue to tweak and extend Unl0kr, it is deemed fully functional.
+Unl0kr has been set up as the default disk unlocker on [postmarketOS][package-pmos] and was also packaged for other distrubtions including [Arch Linux][package-arch] and [Debian][package-debian].

-Here are a few highlights of what already works:
+Here are a few highlights of the currently supported features:

-- Password-entry UI including on-screen keyboard on the framebuffer
+- Password-entry UI including on-screen keyboard using either the Linux framebuffer or the DRM subsystem
-- Input device discovery (both at start-up and afterwards) for keyboards, mice, trackpads and touch screens
+- Automatic input device discovery (both at start-up and runtime) for keyboards, mice, trackpads and touch screens
 - On-screen keyboard control via:
   - One or more mice / trackpads (including cursor)
   - One or more hardware keyboards (including support for different layouts using XKB)
-  - Touchscreen (tested on PinePhone)
+  - Touchscreen
-- Switching on-screen keyboard layout at runtime (currently supported layouts: de, es, fr, us)
+- Keyboard layout configuration (currently supported: de, es, fr, us) including switching the layout at runtime
 - Toggling on-screen keyboard with slide in/out animation
-- Switching between light and dark theme at runtime
+- Theming support including switching between light and dark theme at runtime
 - Disclosing and hiding entered password at runtime
 - Shutting down the device via a soft button

-For a growing collection of demo videos, see the [wiki].
 Screenshots of the currently available themes may be found in the [screenshots] folder.

 <img src="screenshots/breezy-light-540x960.png" alt="540x960" height="300"/>
 <img src="screenshots/breezy-dark-540x960.png" alt="540x960" height="300"/>